Things to Know About the Coronavirus (COVID-19)

 Philippines’ Economy Growth

-The spread of the virus is now hitting every nation’s economy.
+The spread of the virus now hits every nation’s economy.

 Years between 2010 and 2018, the economic growth of the Philippines sustained at 6.3%.